Dr. Oetker Stories

 In the past years, several thousand solar panels have been installed on our buildings and factory premises – and the number is growing.

 The project is made easier if we can store our self-generated renewable energy.
 This means we don't have to use all the energy on sunny or windy days, but can “pre-produce” it.
-We currently ensure this with conventional electricity storage systems, but are also planning further measures.
+We currently ensure this with conventional electricity storage systems.

 Fossil fuels such as natural gas, crude oil or coal are limited on earth.
 When we burn them, they release energy - but also carbon dioxide (CO2).
 The CO2 accumulates in a layer around the earth, causing it to become warmer and warmer - in other words, it accelerates climate change.
 Renewable energy sources such as wind or solar energy, on the other hand, are available in unlimited quantities and do not produce CO2.